The Student Charter embodies the key principles underpinning the partnership between students and the University.

 - Pursuing their academic studies with diligence, honesty and integrity.

-- Acting as good ambassadors for the University.
+- Acting as good ambassadors for the University when engaging with local and global communities.

 - Demonstrating respect for the freedoms and rights of other members of the University community.